 Section 2: Plants Without Seeds

 Vascular plants, also called pteridophytes, have lignin-hardened support tissue.
-They have stems, roots, and leaves, and they also have the water-conducting cells of vascular tissue along with the vascular tissue specialized for transporting sugar.
+They have stems, roots, and leaves, and they also have the water-conducting cells of vascular tissue and the vascular tissue specialized for transporting sugar.
 However, they do not produce seeds when reproducing.
-They also have a life cycle divided into two stages.
+Therefore, they also have a life cycle divided into two stages.
 In stage one, the sporophyte produces spores.
 In stage two, the spores develop into small gametophyte plants that produce male and female sex cells (gametes).
-The gametes form a zygote, and a new plant develops.
+Finally, the gametes form a zygote, and a new plant grows.

 Vascular plants include ferns, clubmosses, and horsetails.
 There are over 12,000 species of ferns.
-They have leaves called fronds, which are divided into many smaller parts that look like small leaves.
+They have leaves called fronds, which are divided into many smaller parts that look like tiny leaves.
 Clubmosses have vascular tissue, unlike true mosses.
 They are often found on the forest floor of the Northeastern United States.
 Horsetails generally grow in marshy, sandy areas.
 Very few species of them are found today.
-Their stems contain a gritty substance, called silica, which was used when scrubbing pots and pans back in the day.
+Their stems contain a gritty substance called silica, used when scrubbing pots and pans back in the day.

 - What characteristics do bryophytes share?